 - The Macallan Reflection (approximate retail price ~ $1500.00)

 - Old Pulteney 17 and 21 YO

 - Usquaebach’s An Ard Ri Cask Strength Flagon

-As far as the non-VIP whiskies went, I forced my taste buds to endure the following whisk(e)y samples.
+Regarding the non-VIP whiskies, I forced my taste buds to endure the following whisk(e)y samples.
 In addition, I also provided the approximate retail price for a 750 ml whiskey bottle.